hmchen47/DataScience/Stats/ProbStatsPython/11-StatEstCI.md

   + no unbiased estimators for general distributions
   + show for $n=2$ samples
   + similar for any $n$
-  + how do you prove the impossible?
+  + how to prove the impossible?

-+ Prove impossiblility for Bernoulli
++ Proving impossiblility for Bernoulli
   + $\widehat{\sigma}$: any estimator for $\sigma$ of $B_p$ distributions
   + $\widehat{\sigma}(x_1, x_2)$
     + estimate of $\sigma$ when observing $x_1, x_2$